 |School of Nursing||Email Philip Simpson (firstname.lastname@example.org) or Britt Flanagan (email@example.com) for approval|

 |School of Education||Email the Office of Student Services & Advising (SOEOSS@uncg.edu) for course overload requests|

 |Students First Office||For Exploratory students and/or students on academic probation, complete the Students First Office Course Overload Form.
 You will receive a decision in two business days via UNCG email.|

 The Students First Office only grants course overloads for Exploratory students and students on academic probation.

 For Exploratory students, approval to take more than 18 hours requires one or both of the following:

 - Anticipated graduation within 1-2 terms **

-If you are on academic probation and wish to take more than 16 hours per semester, you will need to contact the Students First Office and submit a Course Overload Request Form.
+If you are on academic probation and wish to take more than 16 hours per semester, you will need to submit the Students First Office Course Overload Request Form.

 Please note: some files require the Adobe Acrobat PDF Reader, which can be downloaded from the Adobe web site.